pantheon-systems/documentation/source/content/guides/git/07-git-faq.md

 ## How do I apply a patch from Drupal.org on Pantheon?

-If you want to patch core or a module, you should use Git.
+You should use Git if you want to patch core or a module.
 You will need to switch from On Server Development if it's enabled.

 Drupal.org has very good instructions about [applying patches with Git](https://www.drupal.org/node/1399218).